Joseph William Drexel

 Joseph William Drexel (January 24, 1833 – March 25, 1888) was a banker, philanthropist, and book collector.

-Early life
+Early life and education

-Joseph William Drexel was the son of Francis Martin Drexel (1792–1863) and Catherine Hookey (1795–1870).
+Drexel was the son of Francis Martin Drexel (1792–1863) and Catherine Hookey (1795–1870).
 His siblings were Anthony Joseph Drexel (1826–1893) and Francis Anthony Drexel (1824–1885).
 Through his brother Francis, he was the uncle of Saint Katharine Drexel (1858–1955).
 Joseph Willam Drexel was raised a Roman Catholic, but he joined the Episcopal Church later.

 Drexel attended the Central High School in Philadelphia, and traveled through Spain, Egypt, Syria, Turkey, and Greece.

 Career

 Joseph Drexel was a partner in the firm of Drexel, Morgan and Company, where his brother, Anthony, was senior partner.
 In 1876, tired of battling the brusque J. Pierpont Morgan, Joseph retired from the business and devoted his life to philanthropic and civic organizations.

 He owned a 200 acre farm near New York City, where people without work were housed, clothed, fed, and taught agriculture until they could find a job.
 He owned a large tract of land in Maryland, which was developed into Klej Grange, a planned community, where the lots are sold to poor people at cost.
 About 7,000 acres (28 km2) in Michigan were bought for the same purpose.